 An Online Discussion Platform Your Students Will Love

-Use Harmonize discussion boards to encourage more frequent and thoughtful engagement in online courses
+Use Harmonize discussion boards with AI to encourage more frequent and thoughtful engagement in online courses

 Getting students to engage in online discussions might feel impossible…